The capital of the Netherlands has tons to offer anyone and everyone, from beer to museums to food.

 Van Gogh Museum

 Another must-visit musuem in Amsterdam, the Van Gogh museum showcases the world’s largest collection of artwork by the Dutch painter and also illustrates his life and family through journal entries and other autobiographical accounts.
 Only book tickets for the Van Gogh Museum on their website here.
-There are no tickets sold at the door.
-Choose a specific start time for your visit.
-This is important; entry is only allowed during your chosen time slot to manage crowds.
-Tickets are €32.50 per adult and those under 18 go free.
-Take the metro to De Pijp or Vijzelgracht station to get to the Van Gogh Museum by metro.
+As of 2026, the Van Gogh Museum ticket price has increased to €32.50 per adult, and those under 18 go free.
+Important: There is no longer a physical ticket office at the museum.
+You must show a digital ticket on your phone for a specific time slot, and they are now enforcing a strict 15-minute entry window.
+If you’re late, you likely won’t get in.

 Walk around Vondelpark